CLI reference¶

 This is the authoritative CLI reference for incan (commands, flags, paths, and environment variables).

-If you did not run make install, you can still run the incan binary directly:
+If you are working from a compiler checkout instead of an SDK install, you can run the repository-built binary directly:

 - from the repository root: